I Believe in You (Talk Talk song)

-"I Believe in You" is a song by English band Talk Talk, released by Parlophone in 1988 as the only single from their fourth studio album Spirit of Eden.
+"I Believe in You" is a song by English band Talk Talk, released by Parlophone on 19 September 1988 as the only single from their fourth studio album Spirit of Eden.
 The song was written by Mark Hollis and Tim Friese-Greene, and produced by Friese-Greene.
 "I Believe in You" peaked at number 85 in the UK Singles Chart.

 Background

 "I Believe in You" is an anti-heroin song.
 Speaking to Dutch magazine OOR in 1988, Hollis stated, "I've seen the misery that heroin can cause.
 I've known so many people who thought the stuff would never get hold of them and end up with a totally ruined life.
 I've seen what it takes to get rid of it.
 I think it's a horrible thing."

 Release

 Talk Talk did not intend to release a single from Spirit of Eden, but after Parlophone expressed their wishes for a single, the band reconsidered and a radio edit of "I Believe in You" was released.
 Hollis expressed his disappointment in Parlophone's decision to release the song as a single, telling International Musician and Recording World in 1988, "They've basically just cut the beginning and end off the song.
 I think it's a shame.
 They've taken something which stood up on its own in the context of the album and pulled it out of context.
 It doesn't make sense to me."
 He added to Q that the single existed "purely to help the record company promote the album".